svaldivia/summonerStats/README.md

 3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

 4. Run `grunt serve` to start the development server.
 It should automatically open the client in your browser when ready.

+### Important

+Make sure you have a developer key from https://developer.riotgames.com/ and place it in the client/app/summonerService/summonerService.service.js like this:
+`apiKey = "?api_key= <your_key> ";`

 ## Build & development